island-is/island.is/libs/api/domains/document-provider/README.md

 ##### Response

 - **Status Code:** 200 OK
-- **Content:** Statistics data, including metrics like the number of documents processed.
+- **Content:** Statistics data, including metrics like the number of documents processed and errors encountered.

 ##### Example Response